Like motorcycles and cars, vans must be insured to be driven legally on the roads. However, that doesn't mean that cover has to be expensive.

 Check the big 'uns they miss...

-Aviva: As well as an online 10% discount for your van, insure a 2nd vehicle (which can be a car or van) and you could save up to 33% through its Aviva MultiCar discount.
+Aviva*: In addition to a 10% online discount for your van, insure a 2nd vehicle (which can be a car or van) with Aviva* and you could save up to 33% through its Aviva MultiCar discount.
 Both vehicles must be registered at the same address.

-Direct Line*: Buy a policy by 1 Jul 2013 and get a a 20% discount with a free MOT.
-If you have more than one van, and insure it through Direct Line, you will also get an extra 15% discount per van.
-Also, see Direct Line Together* for details on getting extra discount on any other Direct Line product in your household.
+Direct Line*: Insure more than one van via Direct Line*, you will get an extra 15% off per van.
+See Direct Line Together* for details how to get extra discounts on other Direct Line policies in your household.

 Once you've found the cheapest